 Italian yields hover at 3-month lows as traders eye talks in Brussels

 Italian 10-year government bond yields clung to recent three-month lows on Tuesday as traders awaited signs of progress from talks this week in Brussels on a European recovery fund.
-On Wednesday, German Chancellor Angela Merkel will travel to Brussels to discuss the fund, which investors hope will be provided in part as grants as proposed by the European Union, helping an economic recovery in southern European countries and easing worries they could be saddled with more debt.
+On Wednesday, German Chancellor Angela Merkel will travel to Brussels to discuss the fund, which investors hope will be provided in part as grants as proposed by the European Union executive, helping economic recovery in southern European states and easing worries they could be saddled with more debt.

 "We currently have some thoughts and hopes that there could be a breakthrough concerning the recovery fund," said Daniel Lenz, rates strategist at DZ Bank.
 Some European countries have raised concerns about the proposed grants, preferring the fund to be provided fully as loans.
 The European Commission is expected to release an updated proposal on the fund soon.